Undergraduate Course: Researching Disability in German Literature and Society (ELCG08010)

 The set secondary reading is available on Learn in the Resources List and the weekly activities are designed around active engagement with the primary and secondary texts.
 Students will work in small groups or independently and receive feedback on the assignments.

-This course aims to actively foster reflection on diversity and inclusion and raise awareness of the historical and cultural origins of exclusion, inequalities and negative attitudes towards disability.
+This course aims to actively foster reflection on diversity and inclusion and raise awareness of the historical and cultural origins of exclusion, social injustice and inequalities, and negative attitudes towards disability.
 It also supports the idea that there should be a place in the university curriculum for literature courses that offer diverse perspectives and encourage the critical consideration of narratives about underrepresented groups.

 The assessment will be 100% coursework.
-There are two summative assignments: 1) an individual podcast (approx. 10 mins); 2) a short essay (1,250 words).
+There are two summative assignments: Essay 1 (875 words) and Essay 2 (875 words).
 Both will be self-designed Disability-Studies interpretations of one or two fairy tales and relate to a conceptual idea within the fields of Disability Studies studied on the course.

 Entry Requirements (not applicable to Visiting Students)

 ||Co-requisites|| Students MUST also take:

 |Pre-requisites||Students should have German-language skills at CEFR level B1 or above.
 Entry to this course may be subject to a language test on arrival and is at the discretion of the course organiser.
 Visiting Students must also take German 2 Language (ELCG8008) as a co-requisite.

 |Academic year 2021/22, Available to all students (SV1)

 Seminar/Tutorial Hours 10,